We have started a Patreon page with the hopes that

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 More Blu-ray Captures

 Kino Lorber use a DTS-HD Master 2.0 channel track at 1556 kbps (16-bit) in the original English language.
-There are only a few aggressive effects in the film - the film's audio would be more notable for theiconic Max Steiner (Sergeant York, Key Largo, Casablanca, The Caine Mutiny, Bird of Paradise, Beyond the Forest, Pursued etc. etc.) score that sounds dramatic and occasionally noble - he remains one of my favorite composers.
+There are only a few aggressive effects in the film - the film's audio would be more notable for theiconic Max Steiner (Now, Voyager, Sergeant York, Key Largo, Casablanca, The Caine Mutiny, Bird of Paradise, Beyond the Forest, Pursued etc. etc.) score that sounds dramatic and occasionally noble - he remains one of my favorite composers.
 Others may note some of the patriotic music, dance music and classical - tunes like There's No Place Like Home, You're In The Army Now, U.S. Marine Corps Hymn, America the Beautiful, The Caissons Go Rolling Along Ray Henderson oft-utilized 'theme' Together, The Dipsy Doodle plus Richard Wagner "Lohengrin" and some Johann Strauss.
 The dialogue was clear.
 There are optional subtitles offered in a white font (see sample above) - note the DVD's were gaudy yellow - and my Oppo has identified it as being a region 'A'-locked.